sreekantharkat/house_price_prediction/README.md

 ## Overview

 This project focuses on predicting house prices using machine learning techniques.
 It includes data preprocessing, feature selection, model training, and evaluation.
-Three regression models (Linear Regression) are implemented and compared.
+Three regression models (XGBOOST Regression) are implemented and compared.

 ## Dependencies